TimurMalkc/TimurMalkc/README.md

 ###

-<p align="left">✨I mostly code in Java and Python.
-I love learning about different fields of computer science.
-I wanna specialize in Full Stack development when i graduate</p>
+<p align="left">💻 I code mainly in Java and Python.<br>🌱 Currently learning more about Full Stack Development<br>🚀 Interested in AI and Computer Vision</p>

 ###